SahilUnimelb/FinTech-FLAMES/README.md

 Download MongoDB from the official website.
 [Download Here](https://www.mongodb.com/docs/manual/administration/install-community/)

-The install and run as a service
+Then install and run as a service
 [Install Here](https://brandonblankenstein.medium.com/install-and-run-mongodb-on-mac-1604ae750e57)

 # Start the app